groves/groves.github.io/content/posts/joy_of_text.md

 Text goes back nearly to the beginning of computing.
 As soon as we could move past raw binary, we added it.
-Despite huge advances in what we can display, it has stuck around as a primary interface.
+Despite huge advances in what we can display, it's stuck around as a primary interface.
 It efficiently conveys information and requires minimal capabilities to produce and display.

 That combination, information density and ease of creation, make text an ideal software development substrate.
-It enables the creation of usable, powerful tools while not being so complex to discourage the developer from modifying them or creating their own.
+It enables the creation of usable, powerful tools while not being so complex as to discourage the developer from modifying them or creating their own.
 Using it for display encourages tools that the developer can truly own, customizing and enhancing them as they learn.

 # Imagining a software development workshop